brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Rogues

-- [Arya Stark from _Game of Thrones_](https://www.youtube.com/watch?v=8DJKZHxXnH8) - Arya is a great example of a Rogue.
+- [Arya Stark from _Game of Thrones_](https://www.youtube.com/watch?v=8DJKZHxXnH8) - Arya is a nimble fighter who goes for the killing blow when her enemy is not expecting it.
+She's a great example of a Rogue.
 - [Ant Man from MCU](https://www.youtube.com/watch?v=ErWEaNhagwk) - Perhaps an odd example, but Ant Man's fighting style revolves around disappearing from sight and reappearing with a surprise attack for an opponent.
 He's not supernaturally strong, but the sneak attacks are powerful.